sashakoshka/tomo/README.md

 Please note: Tomo is in early development.
 Some features may not work properly, and its API may change without notice.

-Tomo is a GUI toolkit written in pure Go.
-It is designed with these goals in
+Tomo is a retro-looking GUI toolkit written in pure Go.
+It is designed with these goals in mind:
-mind:

-1. Modularity: the core of Tomo is mostly composed of interfaces—and the overwhelming majority of its code resides in pluggable modules.
+- Modularity: the core of Tomo is mostly composed of interfaces—and the overwhelming majority of its code resides in pluggable modules.
 If you don't need it, then dont import it—and you can be assured it won't be there.
-2. Extendability: during the design of Tomo's API, use cases such as creating custom backends, element, and layouts were given just as much importance as normal application building.
+- Extendability: during the design of Tomo's API, use cases such as creating custom backends, elements, and layouts were given just as much importance as normal application building.
 Your custom element is a first-class citizen.
-3. Independence: Tomo is minimally dependent on code outside of the Go standard library.
+- Independence: Tomo is minimally dependent on code outside of the Go standard library.
 Because of this, the file size of a compiled Tomo application is typically very small.
-4. Frugality: Tomo foregoes things like animations and anti-aliasing in order to use a minimal amount of system resources without even having to touch the GPU.
+- Frugality: Tomo foregoes things like animations and anti-aliasing in order to use a minimal amount of system resources without even having to touch the GPU.
-5. Consistency: Tomo's design is not only consistent with itself, but also with the Go standard library.
+- Consistency: Tomo's design is not only consistent within itself, but also with the Go standard library.
 If you've worked with Go in the past, Tomo will feel pleasantly familliar.

 You can find out more about how to use it by visiting the examples directory, or pull up its documentation by running `godoc` within the repository.
 You can